 Your smartphone can substitute for an emergency flashlight in case you don’t make it back before dark.
-Download a free compass app for your phone and leave your bulky compass at home.
+Download a free compass app for your phone or bring navigation compass – Globo Surf for your use and leave your bulky compass at home.
 Unless you’re a serious photographer, there’s no need to carry a separate camera when that functionality is built into your phone.
 If you’re hiking with a friend or group and need to separate, your phones can also act as walkie-talkies, provided you all have a signal.

 Geocachers used to dream of live maps and real-time downloads of geocaches, and smartphones have brought those dreams into reach.
 A geocaching app on a phone with strong GPS hardware can search, list, and log geocaches anywhere there is a signal.
 C:geo is the oldest app in the business, and was the first to enable real-time geocaching.
 CacheSense and Neongeo are newer players that are also very popular in the geocaching community.